 The daytime population of the City increases significantly, with high levels of commuting into the City and very large numbers of tourists and visitors.
-Last year over 5 million people visited the City.
 The high day time population places pressure on the City's infrastructure and heavy demands on basic Council services such as street cleaning.